The Spiritual Man

 group at Corinth pointed to their extensive use of the Gift of Tongues as

-evidence of their “spirituality.”
-Paul responded by presenting what true
+evidence of their “spirituality,” but Paul responded by presenting what spirituality

-spirituality is, namely, the recognition of the significance of CHRIST CRUCIFIED.
+truly is, the recognition of the significance of CHRIST CRUCIFIED.

 The Greek term pneumatikos is

-an adjective that refers to things that pertain or belong
+an adjective that refers to things that pertain to or belong

 to the spirit.
 Whether “spirit” refers to the Spirit of God or